 Defining our recruiting workflow clarifies both internal and external expectations & timing.
 This helps clarify the expectation and focus for each phase of the recruiting process.

-In this scenario, three significant phases/milestones are part of our workflow.
+In the scenario above, three significant phases/milestones are part of our workflow.
 We established two candidate video screens focused on intentional topics and a final long-form interview (which can be delivered virtually or in-person) with deeper discussions and a review of a presentation or project.

 Once we have established and communicated the process, we need to understand our part in moving candidates along our defined path.
 Here we want to think about our roles, goals & expectations.

 Goals: What does success look like?

 Expectations: How do I behave?
 What tasks do I need to accomplish?
 Why?